leocspds01/first-quiz/part1/README.md

 Each question is a unique challenge.
 - Question 1 is about solving a bug in an existing tiny program.
 - Question 2 is about writing a simple function.
-- Question 3 is about implementing a class to create a magical oven.
+- Question 3 is  impleaboutmenting a class to create a magical oven.
 - Question 4 is will test your data and SQL abilities.
 - Question 5 is about changing the tables you worked with in Question 4.